Between science

 & inner dynamics

-From an early age, I was fascinated by the human psyche—an interest that led me from clinical work with offenders to the realm of international research.
+Since I was little, I have always been fascinated by the human psyche—an interest that led me from clinical work with offenders and acute psychiatric clinics to international research.

 A key insight emerged from this journey: empathy is not a soft concept, but rather a precise psychological tool.
-When applied correctly, it reduces stress, unblocks rigid thinking, and fosters resilient relationships.
+When employed appropriately, it can reduce stress, and foster resilient relationships.

-As a psychologist holding a doctorate and specializing in forensic and legal psychology, I now integrate this knowledge into my practice.
+As a psychologist holding a doctorate, specializing in investigative, forensic and legal psychology, and having completed a 3 year theoretical course on psychodynamic psychotherapy, I now integrate all this knowledge into my practice.

 I guide individuals in understanding unconscious dynamics, enabling them to act with confidence and effectiveness—even in challenging situations.